dmakaitis/olac-ui/README.md

 ## Build Process - Automatic

-From the root directory of the project, run the ```pnpm -r build``` command.
+From the root directory of the project, run the ```pnpm build``` command.
 This will build all projects to prepare them for deployment.

 Once built, the code will still need to be manually deployed by running one or more of the following commands from the